NinesStack/sidecar-executor/README.md

 the Docker environment that will be supplied to the container.
 This can be critical in understanding how a task failed.

+When a task fails or is killed, the executor will fetch the last logs that were sent to the container, and copy them to its own stdout and stderr.
+This means that in most cases the Mesos logs will now contain the failure messages and there is usually no need to dig further into logging frameworks to find out what happened.

+Additionally since each instance of the executor manages a single container, the process name of the executor that shows up in `ps` output contains both the ID of the Docker container and the Docker image name that was used to start it.

 Running the Executor
 --------------------